Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Introduction

 An analogous statement in dimension $2$ was proved in \cite{ben1998large}.
-In \cite{chafai2014first} the authors deal with a general repulsive interaction $g$ in dimension $d \geq 1.$ In \cite{petz1998logarithmic}, the authors derive an LDP for the eigenvalues of some non-symmetric random matrices, which have a joint distribution that is connected to Coulomb gases.
+In \cite{chafai2014first} the authors deal with a general repulsive interaction $g$ in dimension $d \geq 1.$ In \cite{petz1998logarithmic}, the authors derive an LDP for the eigenvalues of some non-symmetric random matrices.

 As mentioned before, the regime $\beta = \frac{C}{N}$ is substantially different since the empirical measure does not converge to the equilibrium measure.
+We call this the high temperature regime.
 Nevertheless, it is possible to identify the limit of the empirical measures as the thermal equilibrium measure: